turingschool-examples/food_truck_event_2110/README.md

 A Event is responsible for keeping track of FoodTrucks.
 It should have a method called `food_truck_names` that returns an array of all the FoodTruck's names.

-Additionally, the Event should have a method called `food_trucks_that_sell` that takes an argument of an item represented as a String.
+Additionally, the Event should have a method called `food_trucks_that_sell` that takes an argument of an item represented as an object.
 It will return a list of FoodTrucks that have that item in stock.

 Use TDD to create a `Event` class that responds to the following interaction pattern: